ro-sanda/Z--explorer-2.0/README.md

 For visible channels:

 Available experimental data from LHC to all possible *Z'* decay channels is stored in  `/cards/` folder as experimental cards.
-Data is specified in two columns, where the first one is the corresponding MZ' (in TeV) and the second one is the corresponding σlim (in pb):
+Data is specified in two columns, where the first one is the corresponding MZ' (in TeV) and the second one is the corresponding σ<sub>lim</sub> (in pb):

 - `exp_card_1.dat`-> *jj* <a href="https://arxiv.org/pdf/1910.08447.pdf" target=newwindow >(arXiv:1910.08447)</a>